stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 the SRV record.

 Overloading semantics on a single record type has not been a good idea in the past.
-Furthermore, as the generalised notifications are a new proposal with no prior deployment on the public Internet there is an opportunity to avoid repeating previous mistakes.
+Furthermore, as the generalized notifications are a new proposal with no prior deployment on the public Internet there is an opportunity to avoid repeating previous mistakes.